25 Best Google Apps in 2026 to Save Time and Get More Done

 PlatformsAndroid, iOS, Web

-Google Translate is a language translation tool that helps you translate anything into your language.
-It supports over 249 languages and works across different formats.
+Google Translate is a language translation tool that supports over 249 languages and works across text, voice, and camera inputs.

 15. Google Assistant